What is knee arthritis?

 What causes knee arthritis?

-Age is the most common cause of knee osteoarthritis, as the ability of cartilage to heal decreases as we get older.
-Most people will eventually develop some degree of osteoarthritis.
+Age is the most common cause of knee osteoarthritis, since the ability of cartilage to heal decreases as we get older.
+Most people will eventually develop some degree of arthritis.

 The following factors increase the risk of developing significant arthritis at an earlier age:

-- Weight.
-Weight increases pressure on all the joints, especially the knees.
+- Excessive weight — being overweight or obese increases pressure on all the joints, especially the knees

-- Heredity.
-Some people are more apt to develop arthritis based on the shape of their bones around the knee.
+- Genetics — some people are more likely to develop arthritis based on the shape of their bones around the knee

-- Gender.
-Women who are 55 and older are more likely than men to develop osteoarthritis of the knee.
+- Gender — women who are 55 and older are more likely than men to develop arthritis of the knee

-- Repetitive stress injuries.
-People with jobs requiring a lot of kneeling, squatting, or lifting of heavy weights are at increased risk for knee osteoarthritis.
+- Repetitive stress injuries — people with jobs requiring a lot of kneeling, squatting, or lifting of heavy weights are at increased risk for knee arthritis

-- Other illnesses.
-People with rheumatoid arthritis (a disease of the immune system that’s the second most common type of arthritis) are more likely to develop osteoarthritis.
-Other metabolic disorders, such as iron overload or excess growth hormone, also increase the risk of osteoarthritis.
+- Other illnesses — people with rheumatoid arthritis are more likely to develop osteoarthritis.
+Other metabolic disorders also increase the risk of osteoarthritis.

 What are the symptoms of knee arthritis?

-Symptoms of osteoarthritis typically develop gradually and include:
+Symptoms of knee arthritis typically develop gradually and include:

-- Difficulty walking, standing, and sitting for extended periods of time
+- Difficulty sitting for extended periods of time

-- Avoiding activities that make the pain worse
+- The activities that make the pain better or worse

 - Physical therapy